 After a concussion, there is no circumstance when somebody should return to an activity where suffering a new concussion is a significant risk.
 Although walking around the block can result in a fall and a concussion, there is not a high likelihood of that happening.
 In contrast, playing soccer, even in the park, is a much more significant risk and should be avoided while the student is still experiencing symptoms.
 Other things like riding a bike, skateboarding, or climbing trees are also activities to be avoided while still recovering.
 After seeing a healthcare professional additional care is rarely needed.
 However, if concussion symptoms do not begin to subside after 2-3 weeks, or they seem to worsen, then additional care should be considered.
 In most cases this involves education, monitoring and additional treatment.
 Remember:

-- After sustaining a concussion it is very important to avoid any activity that places the student at risk of sustaining another concussion.
+- Avoid any activity that places the person at risk of sustaining another concussion.

 - The majority of concussions will resolve without requiring additional treatment beyond cognitive and physical rest.

 - Some concussions may need additional treatment.
 Specialists can address specific symptoms and needs.

 - Seek additional follow-up care if symptoms have not resolved within 2-3 weeks.
 Your Primary Care Provider can direct you to the most appropriate specialists to address your student’s needs.

 - In a small percentage of students, symptoms may persist beyond the usual 2-3 week period of recovery.
 In these cases, a specialist should consider a diagnosis of post-concussion syndrome (PCS).

 It is important that follow-up care be provided by healthcare professionals that have concussion training.
 If symptoms from concussion are not resolving after two or three weeks then a physician should consider identifying specialists to support ongoing recovery.
 Your primary care provider can direct you to the most appropriate specialist to address your needs.